Impact Lives as an Education Leader with the M.A. Plus PASC

 APU’s combined M.A. in Educational Leadership and Preliminary Administrative Services Credential (PASC) program qualifies educators to serve as effective instructional leaders in administrative roles.
-The program emphasizes a strong Christian approach and incorporates four integrative themes into all coursework: collaborative leadership and decision making for effective culturally diverse schools, instructional system design/management, care and enhancement of individuals, and moral/ethical development of students and staff.
+The program emphasizes a strong Christian approach and incorporates four integrative themes into all coursework: collaborative leadership and decision making for effective culturally diverse schools, instructional system design and management, care and enhancement of individuals, as well as moral and ethical development of students and staff.

-Some students need only a Preliminary Administrative Services Credential (PASC), also offered separately at APU in on-campus or online formats.
+Some students need only a Preliminary Administrative Services Credential (PASC), also offered separately at APU in an online format.

 - Gain the professional advantage and added marketability of holding both a master’s degree and credential.

 - Benefit from courses and fieldwork aligned with the California Administrator Performance Expectations (CAPEs).

 - Learn from expert faculty with years of experience, many actively working in school administration.